Feeds:

 La Routa della Fortuna is the Italian “Wheel of Fortune”Enrico Papi is clever and better looking than Pat Sajak, but the real fun is kooky Victoria Silvstedt, a former Swedish Playboy Playmate ( “Vanna White‘s” counterpart).
 It turns out crossword puzzles are a lot easier in your native tongue.
 This show is a surprising mixture of trash TV and educational programming rolled into one crazy format.
 A wacky way to learn vocabulary!

-#3 – Series, seriously (Episodic Series)
+#3 – Series, Seriously (Episodic Series)

 Television Tower of Babel